AlphaLawless/arch-base-install/README.md

 Before you get start with the scripts, I would like to thank you for coming to this repository.
 First, you need to certificate that you have done all installation standard process from the [ArchWiki Guide](https://wiki.archlinux.org/title/Installation_guide)

 If you want to know how I build my Arch linux, follow the instructions!
-If you just want to know about the scripts installarion, [click here](./README.md#Scripts-installations)!
+If you just want to know about the scripts installation, [click here](./README.md#Scripts-installations)!

 ## Installing Arch Linux